PhilKubz/challenge-10-logo-maker/README.md

 #### The application will prompt you for the following inputs:

 Text: Enter the text for your logo (up to three characters).

-Text Color: Enter the color for the text. -- You can use color keywords (e.g., "red") or hexadecimal color codes (e.g., "#FF0000").
+Text Color: Enter a color.
+You can use a color keyword ("red", "gray", etc.) or hexadecimal color codes ("#FF0000" for example).

 Shape: choose from: circle, triangle, or square.

-(It will provide invalid option if input does not match these choices) Shape Color: Enter the color for the shape. -- You can use color keywords or hexadecimal color codes.
+Shape Color: Enter the color for the shape.
+Again, either a color keyword or hexadecimal code will would work.

 Once you have provided all the required inputs, the application will generate an SVG file named logo.svg.
 You can open this file in a web browser to view your logo.